Gurobi/modeling-examples/README.md

 ## Beginner Examples

-The notebooks at beginner level assume you know Python and have some knowledge about building mathematical optimization models.
+The notebooks at the beginner level assume you know Python and have some knowledge about building mathematical optimization models.

 - [3D Tic-Tac-Toe:](3d_tic_tac_toe)
   This example will show you how a binary programming model can be used to capture simple logical constraints.
 - [Cell Tower:](cell_tower_coverage)
-  In this example, you will learn how to define and solve a covering type problem, namely, how to configure a network of cell towers to provide signal coverage to the largest number of people.
+  In this example, you will learn how to define and solve a covering-type problem, namely, how to configure a network of cell towers to provide signal coverage to the largest number of people.
 - [Curve Fitting:](curve_fitting)
   Try this Jupyter Notebook Modeling Example to learn how you can fit a function to a set of observations.